Mike Stephenson

-Michael Stephenson (born 27 January 1947) is an English former rugby league commentator and player.
+Michael (Stevo) Stephenson (born 27 January 1947) is an English former rugby league commentator and rugby league footballer.

 Stephenson was born in Dewsbury, West Riding of Yorkshire.
 He is commonly known as "Stevo", the nickname that he is known by in rugby league and on TV, played at club level for Dewsbury, and Australian side Penrith, and also played for Yorkshire and Great Britain, with whom he won the 1972 Rugby League World Cup.
 Stephenson played in the position for most of his playing career.

 Stephenson was responsible for the setting-up of the Rugby League Heritage Centre at the George Hotel in Huddersfield.

 He was appointed an MBE (Member of the Most Excellent order of the British Empire), for his services to rugby league and sports broadcasting in the New Year Honours List 2017.

 Playing career

 Stephenson began his professional playing career at his hometown club Dewsbury in 1966, after being signed from local amateur club Shaw Cross RLFC.
 He went on to make his Great Britain debut in Castleford in 1971 against the touring New Zealand side.
 His greatest moment in international rugby league was being a member of Great Britain's victorious 1972 World Cup-winning side; Stevo scored a try against Australia in the World Cup Final.

 Stephenson won caps for Great Britain while at Dewsbury in 1971 against New Zealand, in 1972 against France, and in the 1972 World Cup against France, New Zealand and Australia.

 Stephenson's time in the Dewsbury first team coincided with an upturn in the club's fortunes on the pitch.
 He played in Dewsbury's 9–36 defeat by Leeds in the 1972–73 Yorkshire Cup Final and scored 2 tries in Dewsbury's 22–13 victory over Leeds in the 1972-73 Championship Final.
 He left Dewsbury after their championship winning season in 1973 to join Australian Rugby League outfit Penrith.
 He played 69 games for Penrith between 1974 and 1978, scoring 21 tries.
 Stevo was also player-coach of the side for a brief, unsuccessful spell.
 He ended his playing career in 1978 and settled in Sydney.